alexanderthegreat96/dth-division2-api/README.md

 ## Installation

-Before installing make sure you edit config.json to your liking and then import the .sql file
+You may customize the config.json file.
+By default, you don't have to do anything.
+Make sure you have docker installed.
+CD into your folder and run the command below.
 ```bash
   docker compose up --build
 ```